LonelyPrincess/mdv-ull-msdv-unreal-space-invaders/README.md

 - Segment disappears when something collides against it
 - Barrier is gone when all of its segments are destroyed
 - Bullet was modified to self-destroy when impacting against barrier
+- Niagara FX also shows when segment breaks

 ## Additional project information